wn-doolittle/caliper-spec/guides/implementation-guide.md

  }
 </code></pre>

-#### Other IDs and launch information
+#### Other LTI Entity IDs

 There is a lot of other information that can be passed along with an LTI Launch.
 Here are some guidelines to consider when deciding what information to include with your Caliper events:

 - pick out the system identifiers from the LTI message that are relevant to you as a Tool, and put them in as SystemIdentifiers on the _entities_ in your events that are relevant.
+This helps:
- - This helps (a) bind those identifiers to the things they belong to, and not to the "session", and
+   - bind those identifiers to the things they belong to, and not to the "session"
- - (b) helps data consumers easily find those properties rather than having to dig through a big bag of<code>Event.federatedSession.messageProperties</code>keys.
+   - data consumers easily find those properties rather than having to dig through a big bag of <code>Event.federatedSession.messageProperties</code> keys.
- - TODO: Link to the area of the spec for how to add other identifiers to objects
  - Any identifiers generated by your app should be represented as first class properties in the Caliper event; however any identifiers which were passed into your application (say as LTI launch parameters) should be included as federatedSession properties.

+#### Other LTI Launch Information

 You might want to capture the <code>messageParameters</code> from an LTI launch message and include those in the federated session property, but the message bodies are quite large, and you should prefer to rely in the federated session ID to retrieve any needed information unless you have a specific purpose for including all that information.